 Cash flow is a simple measurement that reveals some critical information about your company's operations: how money flows into and out of your business.
 Identifying where money comes from as income and where it goes as expenses, debt payments and similar obligations is a foundational element of responsible business management and ownership.
 With a cash flow template in hand, you can quickly identify not just overall income and spending, but the specific value and cost of individual concerns.

-It's important to note that, as the U.S. Small Business Administration pointed out, organizations spend cash and not profit.
 There are many situations where profit may be recorded before the payment itself makes its way into your business's bank account.
 A contract that has an overall value but calls for scheduled payments over time is just one example.
 While your business can count on all the money eventually flowing in, you also can't spend what you don't have.
 That's why tracking cash flow is so important: It allows for an accurate, current snapshot of your company's financial position.

-A cash flow template allows you to organize your various income streams and expenses into a clear, easy-to-understand snapshot that provides both historical context and a view of your current situation.
+A cash flow template allows you to organise your various income streams and expenses into a clear, easy-to-understand snapshot that provides both historical context and a view of your current situation.
 Perhaps the most important step to take - beyond deciding if you want to build your own spreadsheet or use a variety of available templates, such as this free example compatible with QuickBooks and starting to input information - is identifying all of your sources of income and debt.

 On the incoming cash side, some basic areas of profit can be identified easily.
 Income from contracted work, regardless of how it's provided, can be added to the template as it flows into your coffers.
 However, you may also need to consider other sources of revenue, such as a working capital loan.
 While you'll eventually need to pay back the amount loaned, the money is readily available and intended for you to use to prop up your operations.